How to Grow and Care for Heartleaf Philodendron (Philodendron scandens) Indoors

 Watering

-Water Heartleaf Philodendron thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings to keep the soil moderately moist.
+Water Heartleaf Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry a little between waterings to keep the soil moderately moist.

 Cut down on watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.

-Ensure the pot has a drainage hole to avoid soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Ensure that the pot has a drainage hole to avoid soggy soil as it can cause root-rot and death of the plant.

 Light Requirements

-Heartleaf Plant can also grow under a grow light where natural light is inadequate.
+Philodendron scandens will also grow under a grow light where the natural light is inadequate.
+Check out these full spectrum grow lights available on Amazon.

 Temperature and Humidity

-Heartleaf Philodendron prefers average warmth with a minimum of 150C.
-Keep the Heartleaf Plant away from cold draughts as they will affect growth negatively.
+Heartleaf Philodendron prefers average warmth of 18-260C.
+Keep it away from cold drafts as they will affect growth negatively.

-Keep the air moist through out the growing period by surrounding the pot with wet moss or set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Philodendron scandens will do with a moderate humidity of 50-55%.
+However, too dry air may lead to dry leaf tips and edges.
+To raise humidity, surround the pot with wet moss or set the pot on a wet pebble tray or use a cool mist humidifier.

 Potting Medium